Factbox - If May resigns, who could replace her?

-LONDON British Prime Minister Theresa May failed to win a majority in a national election on Friday, calling her future as leader of the Conservative Party into question.
+LONDON (Reuters) - British Prime Minister Theresa May failed to win a majority in a national election on Friday, calling her future as leader of the Conservative Party into question.

 Below are some of the candidates who could run if May stepped down: